Revised and updated January 5, 2021.

 Kumon Math and Reading Centers focuses solely on the two primary academic subjects: math and reading.
 Back in the 1950s, the company’s founder developed special worksheets to help his son do better at math, and it worked so well he started a business.
 The secret of the worksheets is that they’re short, incremental assignments that only take around half an hour to complete.
 Each sheet has the information needed to solve the problems, so kids are essentially teaching themselves and reinforcing the lessons learned.
 Tutors simply check the work for accuracy.

-Founded by high school math teacher Toru Kumon in Moriguchi City, Osaka, Japan in 1955 and franchising since 1958, there are now 26,278 Kumon Centers scattered all over the world (an increase of 397 from the previous year’s total of 25,881), with 1,537 in the US and only 22 of that are company-owned.
+Founded by high school math teacher Toru Kumon in Moriguchi City, Osaka, Japan in 1955 and franchising since 1958, there are now 26,365 Kumon Centers scattered all over the world (up from the previously reported total of 26,278), with 1,565 in the US and only 27 that are company-owned.

 2. Eye Level Learning Centers